FH-Cloud-Computing/website/docs/projectwork/index.md

 !!! note
     The automated version has to run without manual intervention beyond inserting variables.
 Additionally, the solutions will be spot-checked for duplication, and you may be required to jump on a 10 minute call to quickly explain your call.

+!!! note
+    If your code does not run after handing it in and that error is due to a **minor** mistake in your Terraform code you will be given a chance to fix it within 5 days.

 ## Acceptance criteria